ChengTsungPao/LeetCode/0279_Perfect_Squares/README.md

 > bfs

 code2.py:
-* Runtime: 1052 ms, faster than 64.42% of Python3 online submissions for Perfect Squares.
-* Memory Usage: 14.9 MB, less than 22.11% of Python3 online submissions for Perfect Squares.
-> bfs + dp

-code3.py:
 * Runtime: 344 ms, faster than 75.74% of Python3 online submissions for Perfect Squares.
 * Memory Usage: 15.5 MB, less than 18.11% of Python3 online submissions for Perfect Squares.
 > bfs + dp

+code3.py:
+* Runtime: 2205 ms, faster than 61.39% of Python3 online submissions for Perfect Squares.
+* Memory Usage: 15.4 MB, less than 18.70% of Python3 online submissions for Perfect Squares.
+> bfs

+code4.py:
+* Runtime: 7592 ms, faster than 5.02% of Python3 online submissions for Perfect Squares.
+* Memory Usage: 13.9 MB, less than 94.66% of Python3 online submissions for Perfect Squares.
+> dp